phronmophobic/blog/markdown/quineize.md

 ### Self Insert Quine

 So close!
 If the source for our program is `(print "(print " ")")`, it's output would be `(print  )`.
-The original program received a copy of its input, but the output of the original program does not receive a copy of its input.
+The original program received a copy of its source, but the output of the original program does not receive a copy of its source.
 However, we know a trick for that...

 ```clojure
 > (println (self-insert "(println (self-insert " "))"))